Saudi gazelle

-The Saudi gazelle (Gazella saudiya) is a Gazella species that was once native to the Arabian Peninsula.
+The Saudi gazelle (Gazella saudiya) is an extinct species of gazelle that was once native to the Arabian Peninsula.
 It was declared extinct in the wild in 1996, as it was last observed in the wild in 1970.
 The Saudi gazelle was officially declared extinct on the IUCN Red List in 2008.

 Taxonomy

 Gazella gazella saudiya was the scientific name proposed by Douglas Carruthers and Ernst Schwarz in 1939.
 They described the skull and head skin of a male gazelle specimen collected at an elevation of 3500 ft near Dhlam in Saudi Arabia.
 Terence Morrison-Scott recognised it as a distinct species Gazella saudiya in 1939.
 Colin Groves examined horn shapes and sizes of zoological specimens of gazelles and recognised the Saudi gazelle as a subspecies of the Dorcas gazelle Gazella dorcas saudiya in 1969.

 Phylogenetic analysis of museum samples of the Saudi gazelle revealed that it is distinct from and a sister taxon of the Dorcas gazelle.